K-Beauty Dupe For Sand & Sky Pink Clay Mask

 Clay masks have been used since ancient times and are popular because they’re great for all skin types – dry, oily, sensitive and everything in between.

 If you’re looking to draw out impurities, refine and tighten those pores and detoxify skin, then just 10-15 minutes with a clay mask once a week can help to clear out gunk, boost your natural glow and protect your skin against everyday pollution.

-The hero ingredient in both Sand & Sky and Cosmetea’s masks is pink clay.
-This combination of kaolin and bentonite deeply cleanses by absorbing and lifting away debris and excess oil to clear congestion, purify pores and protect against breakouts.
+The hero ingredient in both Sand & Sky and Heimish's masks is kaolin and bentonite.
+These ingredients work to deeply cleans by absorbing and lifting away debris and excess oil.
+They not only clear congestion, but also help to cleanse pores and protect against breakouts.

 Perhaps one of the biggest things that stands out between the two products is the sheer difference in size.

-The price is also not for the faint hearted, sitting at around $70 AUD, compared to $32.95 for Cosmetea.
+The price is also not for the faint hearted, sitting at around $54 AUD, compared to around $23 for Heimish.

-If you’re looking for a K-Beauty dupe for Sand & Sky Pink Clay Mask, Cosmetea Black Tea Pink Clay Mask is the way to go.
+If you’re looking for a K-Beauty dupe for Sand & Sky Pink Clay Mask, Heimish Pink Clay Mask is the way to go.

-With 100% Vegan creds, a delicious creamy formula, similar results and more bang for buck, Cosmetea is a great alternative to get skin looking brighter, clearer and less congested – without spending a fortune.
+With both having 100% Vegan creds, similar results but one being more bang for buck, Heimish is a great alternative to get skin looking brighter, clearer and less congested – without spending a fortune.